This article has links to products and services we love, which we may make commission from.

 As it is in Japan, everyone has their favourite sushi and ramen spots.

-Who wins the top sushi in Edinburgh award for you?
+Who won the top sushi award in Edinburgh for you?
 Tell us in the comments below.

 City Centre Sushi Restaurants